julienawilson/code-katas/README.md

 - Module: count_positives_sum_negatives.py
 - Tests: test_count_positives_sum_negatives.py
 - Link: https://www.codewars.com/kata/count-of-positives-slash-sum-of-negatives/train/python
--Interesting Solution: I think these ternaries are interesting but I'm not sure I like them.
+- Interesting Solution: I think these ternaries are interesting but I'm not sure I like them.
 I think they're kind of hard to read.
 Are they more pythonic than ifs and fors?
 ```python
 def count_positives_sum_negatives(arr):
     """Solution by j.pihlgren."""